- Jatra of the devotees of Baba Ramdev Peer in Rajasthan

 The Dream of Shresthi DharnaShah

-One morning, Shresthi Dharnashah discusses his strange dream with Acharya Somsunder, “Acharya, yesterday night Goddess Chakreshwari appeared in my dream and showed me the celestial craft Nalinigulm, the most beautiful craft of the three worlds.
-From the time I woke-up I am thinking what could be the reason behind that unusual dream”.
+One morning, Shresthi Dharnashah experienced a peculiar dream.
+He shared this odd dream with Acharya Somsunder, saying, “Acharya, last night Goddess Chakreshwari appeared in my dream and revealed the celestial aircraft Nalinigulm Vimana, the most splendid aircraft of the three worlds.
+Since I awoke, I have been pondering the significance of that unusual dream.”

 The Search of the architect and discovery of Deepaka – the fourth person who was responsible for building the Jain Temple of Ranakpur